AnonymousCryptos/ArbiFlash/README.md

 Right now, the priority is building a strong foundation: researching different protocols, understanding how flash loans work in practice, and paying close attention to security considerations.

-**Note:** This project is still in the brainstorming stage, so the content will continue to evolve as ideas are tested and refined.
+**Note:** This project is still in the brainstorming stage, so the content will continue to evolve as ideas are tested and refined by the creator.